Quantum Leap for Enterprise Sales

 Sales Velocity = (Number of Opps X Av deal size X Close Rate) / Av Sales Cycle in days

-Based on the traditional eighty-twenty rule however 80% of your revenue will probably come from just 20% of your opportunities.
-What, therefore, do we need to do at a micro level, or deal level, to influence these must win opportunities?
+But if 80% of your revenue is most likely to come from just 20% of your opportunities, how do you know what to do at a micro level, or deal level, to influence these must-win opportunities?

-This sub set of important opportunities tend to be the bigger or weightier ones, typically, but not always, from your larger strategic prospects.
-Intuitively in the profession of Sales we know when a deal is going well and equally when it is slowing down and even stalling.
-When a deal is going well it seems to have a momentum which is influenced by a number of factors.
-It appears to me that per key opportunity, Sales need to be laser focussed on its’ “momentum”.
+This subset of significant opportunities tends to be the bigger or weightier ones, typically, but not always, from your more considerable strategic prospects.
+Intuitively in Sales, we know when a deal is going well as well as when it’s slowing or stalling.
+When a deal is going well, it seems to have a momentum influenced by many factors.
+It’s this ‘momentum’ that reps should focus on.

-Classical Physics describes momentum as the mass of an object multiplied by its velocity.
-The size and strategic importance of an opportunity (including how well qualified it is, supporters, timing, budget, compelling reason or event etc), is analogous to mass or gravity.
-The velocity of an opportunity, it appears to me, is how quickly key events that need to occur to get a deal closed (such as a demonstration, a proposal, legal review, proof of value, executive alignment etc), are actually being achieved.
-Just like in Physics this combination of deal gravity and deal velocity gives us the important deal momentum.
+Classical physics describes momentum as the mass of an object multiplied by its velocity.
+The size and strategic importance of an opportunity (including how well qualified it is, supporters, timing, budget, compelling reason or event etc.) is analogous to mass or gravity.
+The velocity of an opportunity would be how quickly important events that need to occur to get a deal closed (ex: demos, proposals, infosec reviews, etc.), are being achieved.
+Like in physics, this combination of deal gravity and deal velocity gives us the critical deal momentum.

-Sales professionals have the ability to influence the momentum of a deal in a number of ways.
-Just like the boy periodically hitting the top of a tyre with a stick to keep it rolling on, Sales people need to intervene at key stages to keep the deal moving forward.
+Sales professionals can influence the momentum of a deal in several ways; they just need to intervene at key stages to keep the deal moving forward.
 Keeping the momentum is vital to increase the probability of a close.

 How do we do this in the most impactful way?
-Well, before we can even consider that question, we need to be able to visualise all of the key components of the opportunity.
-How well is it qualified, what are the key sales/buyer events or steps and where are we in respect to their completion?
-Also important are questions such as who are the people that can makes something happen and how do they interact with us and with each other?
-Once we have this overall view, we can optimise our approach.
-This information is typically kept in what some people call a Sales Execution Plan or Close Plan.
+Before we can even consider that question, we need to visualize all of the key components of the opportunity.
+How well is it qualified, the key sales/buyer events or steps, and where are we in respect to their completion?
+Also important are questions such as the people who can make something happen, how they interact with your reps, and each other.
+Once you know that, you’ll have a much easier time streamlining your approach.
+This information is typically kept in what some call a Sales Execution Plan or Close Plan.

-Not every opportunity really needs a detailed Close Plan but for the sub set of deals that will bring in the majority of your revenue having one would make a lot of sense.
-It would also make sense to have some standardised format.
-I have seen examples using Powerpoint, pen and paper, spreadsheets, black & Red books etc. All are valid, but today we can look at excellent tools that not only give a 360 degree view of the opportunity but also allow Sales to work collaboratively with the wider team to get the clearest and most accurate view.
-Of course, nothing stands still, qualification is a continuous process throughout the sales cycle and the dates of key events move as do people, so the Close Plan tool needs to be able to monitor and manage the dynamic nature of a sales cycle.
+Not every opportunity needs a detailed Close Plan, but for the sub-set of deals that will bring in the majority of your revenue, having one would make a lot of sense.
+It would also make sense to have some standardized format.
+Today, sales tools give a 360-degree view of the opportunity and allow Sales to work collaboratively with the broader team to get the clearest and most accurate picture.
+Of course, nothing stands still—qualification is a continuous process throughout the sales cycle, and the dates of key events move, as do people.
+The Close Plan tool needs to monitor and manage the dynamic nature of a sales cycle.

-One of the great challenges of Physics is developing a general theory that combines Einstein’s general theory of relativity and the quantum world.
-Something that governs both macro and micro.
-Recent scientific discussions seem to indicate that interactions are central to explain how things behave both close up and at a distance.
-(We in Sales of course have known this to be the case for some considerable time!)
-Interactions between ourselves and our prospects and interactions between individuals in a prospect organisation is the other important ingredient.
-Whilst most of these interactions do not significantly propel the deal forward, a few have a dramatic impact.
-They can give us a quantum leap forward and significantly drive close rates.
+One of the significant challenges of Physics is developing a general theory that combines Einstein’s general theory of relativity and the quantum world, which governs both macro and micro.
+Recent scientific discussions indicate that interactions are central to explain how things behave both close up and at a distance.
+Interactions between ourselves and our prospects and businesses between individuals in a prospect organization are the other important ingredient.
+While most of these interactions do not significantly propel the deal forward, a few have a dramatic impact.
+They can give us a quantum leap ahead and significantly drive close rates.

-In practical terms the visualisation of an opportunity in a Close Plan should allow you to use Deal Scorecards to continually answer key questions that show how well qualified a deal is.
-Close Plans should allow you to use Gantt or Kanban views to visualise all the key sales events.
-They should also have organisational mappers to understand the key people and influences around a deal.
+In practical terms, the visualization of an opportunity in a Close Plan should allow you to use deal scorecards to continually answer key questions that show how well qualified a deal is.
+Close Plans should enable you to use Gantt or Kanban views to visualize all the key sales events.
+There should also be relationship mapping to display and understand the key people and influences they carry.